cgonzalezvera/cgonzalezvera/README.md

 ## About Me

-I've been working as an enterprise applications programmer for over 10 years.
+I've been working as an enterprise applications programmer for over 10 years, primarily within the .NET ecosystem.
 I enjoy learning new programming languages, as well as programming itself.
-My current interests range from mastering Rust, Python, and F#.
-True to my background as a systems engineer, in my free time I dedicate myself to learning the fundamentals of machine learning.
+True to my training as a systems engineer, in my free time I dedicate myself to learning the fundamentals of machine learning.
+For all of the above reasons, I consider myself an independent, responsible person with a great capacity for adaptation and a willingness to explore new technologies.

 ### Essentially a backend programmer with a bit of web frontend.